Greece Moments Greece Moments

 #10 Solitude in Vathi

-If you drive further east from Maltezana (Analipsi), the civilized world of Astypalaia ends for the time being.
-The route leads along lonely bays (including Vrisi and Vai), winds up small hills several times and views of the sea open up again and again.
+If you drive further east from Maltezana (Analipsi), the civilised world of Astypalaia comes to a temporary end.
+The route leads along lonely bays (including Vrisi and Vai), winds up small hills several times, and views of the sea open up again and again.

 Astypalea Agios Ioannis Agrilidi Bucht